jkstill/debug-pkg/README.md

 PL/SQL Debugging Routines
 =========================

-Just some things to help with debugging
+Just some things to help with debugging PL/SQL code.

+## grants.sql

+These grants must be made to the user creating the package.

-## call_stack package
+## call_depth package

 It would be useful to know what the current level is in the call stack when debugging.